bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/exemption.md

         <td><code>scp</code></td>
         <td><code>[int]</code> Exemption Scope
           <br/>
-          Defines the tax levels in which the taxes will be considered as candidates for exemption.
+          Defines the tax levels in which the taxes will be considered as candidates for exemption
           <br/>
           <br/>
           Combination of one or more of these values (add the appropriate values together):